JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/run.md

 1. Download and install Dolphin 5.0, 64-bit: https://dolphin-emu.org/download/

    - If you have a different Dolphin version and don't feel like downloading 5.0, you'll need to [scan for a couple of addresses](different_dolphin.md) before you execute your script.
+Note: Development versions like 5.0-3967 are different from 5.0 for our purposes.

    - If you don't want to run a Dolphin game, things might get tricky because this tutorial focuses on Dolphin first.
-You'll probably have to read on until the [non-Dolphin page](non_dolphin.md) before you can run a script.
+You'll probably have to keep reading until the [non-Dolphin page](non_dolphin.md) before you can run a script.

    - Dolphin properly supports Linux, so it doesn't have to run in Wine.